— The Old Testamentary Latrine —

 The word translated with 'place' in verse 12 is yod, a word never meaning place, but always meaning hand or power or powerful something.
 In some rare occasions this word may mean monument, and the crucifixion definitely has that connotation.
 The Hebrew latrine was therefore not simply some anonymous hole in the ground, but a designated place for a great thing: the excrement of discarded material from an organic body, in order to keep it healthy and ready for service.
 (The contemporary collective abhorrence of feces and its signature smell comes most likely from the post plague period when an association was conditioned between excrement and danger.
 Before that period, though considered unclean, human and animal excrement was not considered particularly vile).

 The Text reads, "and yatad shall be to you over azen.
 The word yatad does not ever mean spade or shovel.
-In stead it means peg, stake, pin, and some even translate yatad with nail.
-The word yatad appears always in conjunction with something hanging from it, or kept together by it: the Tabernacle (Ex 27:19), the remnant (Ezr 9:8), Zion (Isa 33:20).
+Instead it means peg, stake, pin, and some even translate yatad with nail.
+The word yatad appears always in conjunction with something hanging from it, or kept together by it: the Tabernacle (Exodus 27:19), the remnant (Ezra 9:8), Zion (Isaiah 33:20).
 It does not take much fantasy to see the similarity (perhaps self-similarity) between the corona of pegs around the Tabernacle and the crown of thorns on the head of Christ Crucified.

 Contemporary scholars have the root azan breach into two distinct meanings:

-(2) To weight, test, prove, namely when the root produces the word m'zen so that it means 'balances, scales'.
+(2) To weigh, test, prove, namely when the root produces the word m'zen so that it means 'balances, scales'.

 The Deuteronomy verses display an odd combination of words: a peg and ears and a bronze-age lavatory, and the question rises why the Israelites should keep a peg upon their ears-of-direction, in relation to their daily sanitary stop?
 The answer comes partly in Deuteronomy 15:17 where it reads that a voluntary, contractual slave who has served his time may choose to stay and to bind himself to his master for life.
 The master would then pierce the ear of this man or woman against the door-post of his house.